MicrosoftDocs/mslearn-xamarin-forms-create-mobile-app/README.md

 # Microsoft Learn: Create a mobile app with Xamarin.Forms

-[//]: # (TODO: Link back to Microsoft Learn module.)
-This project contains the source code for the **Create a mobile app with Xamarin.Forms** Microsoft Learn module.
+This project contains the source code for the [**Create a mobile app with Xamarin.Forms**](https://docs.microsoft.com/learn/modules/create-a-mobile-app-with-xamarin-forms/) Microsoft Learn module.

 # Contributing